 Earned Income Tax Credit

 Taxpayers who claim the Earned Income Tax Credit or the Additional Child Tax Credit may experience a refund hold.
 According to the Protecting Americans from Tax Hikes (PATH) Act, the IRS cannot issue these refunds before mid-February.
-The IRS expects the first EITC/ACTC-related refunds to be available in taxpayer bank accounts or on debit cards by February 28, 2023, if they chose direct deposit and there are no other issues with their tax return.
+The IRS expects the first EITC/ACTC related refunds to be available in taxpayer bank accounts or on debit cards by the first week of March if they chose direct deposit and there are no other issues with their tax return.
 Check Where’s My Refund for your personalized refund date.

-WMR on IRS.gov and the IRS2Go app will be updated with projected deposit dates for most early EITC/ACTC refund filers by February 18, 2023.
-So EITC /ACTC filers will not see an update to their refund status for a few days after Feb.
+WMR on IRS.gov and the IRS2Go app will be updated with projected deposit dates for most early EITC/ACTC refund filers by February 22.
+So EITC /ACTC filers will not see an update to their refund status for several days after Feb.
 15.

 Why is my refund being held?